efats/shitlists/README.md

 ## License

 I selected the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license for Shitlists!
 The idea is that I want to enable you to do virtually anything, including derivative works, so long as you also pay that goodwill forward.
 Commercial uses are *not* allowed; let's __be excellent to one another__.

+Icons used are licensed under less-restrictive CC licenses.
+Fonts used are licensed under either Apache or Open Font licenses.
+All attributions included below.

 ## Credits